-Goldman, Sachs & Co. and J.P.
-Morgan Securities LLC are acting as joint book-running managers of the offering and as representatives of the initial purchasers named below.
-Banco de Reservas de la República Dominicana, Banco de Servicios Múltiples, is acting as co-manager with respect to the bonds.
-Subject to the terms and conditions stated in the purchase agreement, each initial purchaser named below has severally agreed to purchase, and the Republic has agreed to sell to that initial purchaser, the principal amount of the bonds set forth opposite the initial purchaser's name.
+Citigroup Global Markets Inc. is acting as sole book-running manager of the offering.
+Subject to the terms and conditions stated in the purchase agreement dated the date of this offering memorandum, the initial purchaser named below has agreed to purchase, and the Republic has agreed to sell to that initial purchaser, the principal amount of the bonds set forth opposite the initial purchaser's name.

 Initial Purchaser Principal Amount of Bonds

-Goldman, Sachs & Co US\$ 625,000,000

-J.P.
-Morgan Securities LLC US\$ 625,000,000
+Citigroup Global Markets Inc. US\$500,000,000

-Total US\$ 1,250,000,000
+Total US\$500,000,000

-The purchase agreement provides that the obligations of the initial purchasers to purchase the bonds are subject to approval of legal matters by counsel and to other conditions.
-The initial purchasers must purchase all the bonds if they purchase any of the bonds.
-The initial purchasers may offer and sell the bonds through certain of their affiliates.
+The purchase agreement provides that the obligations of the initial purchaser to purchase the bonds are subject to approval of legal matters by counsel and to other conditions.
+The initial purchaser must purchase all the bonds if any of the bonds are purchased.
+The initial purchaser may offer and sell the bonds through certain of their affiliates.

-The Republic has been advised that the initial purchasers propose to resell the bonds at the offering price set forth on the cover page of this offering memorandum within the United States to qualified institutional buyers (as defined in Rule 144A) in reliance on Rule 144A and outside the United States in reliance on Regulation S. See "Transfer Restrictions."
+The Republic has been advised that the initial purchaser proposes to resell the bonds at the offering price set forth on the cover page of this offering memorandum within the United States to qualified institutional buyers (as defined in Rule 144A) in reliance on Rule 144A and outside the United States in reliance on Regulation S. See "Transfer Restrictions."
 The price at which the bonds are offered may be changed at any time without notice.